Continually Updated Clinical Reference

 The anterior vitreous may have some cells that have "spilled over" from the anterior chamber.
 Some HLA-B27 diseases have varying amounts of vitritis and posterior pole involvement.

 A thorough review of systems frequently directs the clinician toward the correct diagnosis.
 The possibility always exists of other systemic inflammatory disorders, some of which can be cured or at least managed.
-Syphilis, TB, Lyme disease, and herpes viruses are infectious diseases that can present as an anterior uveitis.
+Syphilis, tuberculosis, Lyme disease, and herpes viruses are infectious diseases that can present as an anterior uveitis.

 History is important in determining risk factors, but laboratory evidence of the disease is necessary so proper antibiotic therapy can be initiated quickly.
 Sarcoidosis is a systemic disease that classically manifests as an anterior granulomatous uveitis but can present as any type of uveitis.
 Judicious use of laboratory tests should help to better define the etiology of any anterior uveitis.